catberry/catberry/docs/index.md

 store2
 ```

-Please, keep in mind that all store names are case-sensitive.
+**NB** because store names are relative paths, they _are_ case-sensitive.

 ## Store's interface
-Every store should export a class or a constructor function for creating its instances.
-Also, you can
+Every `store` must export a class or a constructor function for creating its instances.

-optionally define following methods and properties in the class/prototype.
+Optionally, you may define the following methods and properties in the class/prototype.

 * `$lifetime` – the value means how long Catberry should cache data loaded from this store (milliseconds).
 By default, it is set to 60000 ms.
-* `load()` – loads data from a remote resource and returns it (usually a Promise of it).
+* `load()` – loads data from a remote resource and returns it or a Promise.
-* `handle<SomeActionNameHere>(args)` – handles an action and returns a result (or a Promise of it).
-You can submit form data to a remote resource here or just change some internal state in the store and then call `this.$context.changed()`.
-For example, you can name a store's method `handleFormSubmit` and when a component or another store send an action to the store with a name like following `form-submit`/`form_submit`/`FORM_SUBMIT`/`formSubmit`/`FormSubmit` it will trigger the `handleFormSubmit` method of the store.
+* `handle<SomeActionNameHere>(args)` – handles an action and returns a result or a Promise.

+Handlers can be used to submit data to a remote resource here or simply change the state within the store--in which case, you would have to emit your own `changed` event via `this.$context.changed()`.

+For example, you can name a store's method `handleFormSubmit` and when a component or another store sends an action to the store with a name like: `form-submit`, `form_submit`, `FORM_SUBMIT`, `formSubmit`, or `FormSubmit`, it will trigger that stores' `handleFormSubmit` method.

 Please, keep in mind that stores are universal and their source code is being executed in both server and browser environments.
-Therefore you can not use environment-specific global objects or functions like `window`, `process` or DOM methods.
+Therefore you can not use environment-specific global objects or functions like `window`, `process` or other DOM methods.

 ## Store's context
-Every store always has a context.
-Catberry sets the property `$context`
+Each store has a context; which Catberry sets as the property `$context`
-to every instance of each store.
-It has following properties and methods:
+in every instance of each store.

+`$context` has following properties and methods:

-* `this.$context.isBrowser` – `true` if the source code is being executed in the browser environment.
+* `this.$context.isBrowser` – `true` if code is being executed in the browser.
-* `this.$context.isServer` – `true` if the source code is being executed in the server environment.
+* `this.$context.isServer` – `true` if code is being executed on the server.
 * `this.$context.userAgent` – the current user agent string of the environment.
 * `this.$context.cookie` – the current [cookie wrapper](#cookie) object.
 * `this.$context.location` – the current [URI](https://github.com/catberry/catberry-uri) object